Many businesses still wonder whether it’s worth having a company blog or not.

 Business blogs, however, are more flexible and make space for creativity.

-Through blogging, you may not only educate customers but also show them your brand’s personality, that is who you are and what values you’d like to share.
+Through blogging, you may educate customers and show them your brand’s personality, who you are, and what values you’d like to share.

 To do that, your writing may include some humorous elements, such as memes, wordplays, or pop culture references.
 That way, your content will receive a human face and become more relatable and approachable.